THE FLASHPACKER

 Today, it has lost its shine and its shops are a little down market.
 Nonetheless, this cycle-free zone is pleasant and you don’t run the risk of cyclists approaching you from behind you like silent assassins!

-When you reach the statue of the rasslin’ bears, take a right, and when you reach the tram tracks take a left.
+When you reach the statue of the rasslin’ bears, take a right.
+When you reach the tram tracks take a left.
 You are now in Beustraverse , another shopping street.

 bear-sculpture-in-shopping-zone-in-rotterdam